nimashoghi/ECE-4180-Project/README.md

 #### Setting Up and Compiling

-1. Install the latest versions of Node.JS, Yarn, and Android Studio.
+1. Install the latest versions of [Node.JS](https://nodejs.org/en/), [Yarn](https://yarnpkg.com/en/), and [Android Studio](https://developer.android.com/studio).
 2. Set the environment variable `ANDROID_HOME` to the location of your Android SDK directory (e.g. `C:\Users\nimas\AppData\Local\Android\Sdk`)
 3. Clone this repository and navigate to the src/mobile-app directory.
 4. Execute the following command in your terminal: `yarn`
-5. Enable developer mode and USB debugging on your phone ([look here for instructions](https://www.phonearena.com/news/How-to-enable-USB-debugging-on-Android_id53909)).
+5. Enable developer mode and USB debugging on your phone.
+[Look here](https://www.phonearena.com/news/How-to-enable-USB-debugging-on-Android_id53909) for instructions on how to enable USB debugging.
 6. Connect your phone to your computer through USB and allow USB debugging.
 7. Run `npx react-native run-android` to compile and run the application on your phone.